steamclock/bluejay/README.md

 ## Interactions

-Once you have your data modelled using either the `Receivable` or `Sendable` protocol, the read, write, and listen API in Bluejay will handle the deserialization and serialization seamlessly for you.
-All you need to do is to specify the type for the generic result wrappers, `ReadResult<T>` or `WriteResult<T>`.
+Once you have your data modelled using either the `Receivable` or `Sendable` protocol, the read, write, and listen APIs in Bluejay should handle the deserialization and serialization seamlessly for you.
+All you need to do is to specify the type for the generic result wrappers: `ReadResult<T>` or `WriteResult<T>`.

 ### Reading